PostgreSQL vs PlanetScale for Solo Developers

 - Your application is large enough that schema changes on production tables are risky

-- You want database branching for collaborative development
+- You want database branching and deploy requests for safe schema changes

-- You have the budget for $39+/mo for database hosting
+- You have the budget for at least $5/mo per database with no free fallback

-- You are already deep in the MySQL ecosystem
+- You are already deep in the MySQL ecosystem, or you specifically want managed PlanetScale Postgres

 The Verdict